In February Jer published a blog post announcing a great new addition to the GV WordPress interface: the post validation checklist.

 Located to the right of the composition pane, the checklist keeps track of word count and reminds us to include a headline, an excerpt and one other feature that we haven't used much here at GV: a tagline.

-Taglines are not mandatory on GV stories, but a good one can heighten engagement in a story by arousing the reader's interest.
+A good tagline can heighten engagement in a story by arousing the reader's interest.

 The tagline is the line just beneath the headline.
 It's also known as a subhead, strapline, or dek.

 Our WordPress setup automatically limits the length of both excerpts and taglines—in the case of taglines the limit is 10 words.
 This makes them sometimes challenging to craft, but understanding the purpose of taglines and how they should work helps simplify the process.

 The headline and tagline should work together as a unit.
 A good tagline:

 - Complements (but does not repeat) the headline

 - Will often offer one key item of information that advances the story